Inverse mean curvature flow and Ricci-pinched three-manifolds: Superquadratic volume growth

-Note that, by the Bishop-Gromov theorem, $\alpha\leq 2$. \\ The goal of this section is to give an alternative proof, based on inverse mean curvature flow, of the fact that $(M,g)$ is either flat or has subquadratic volume growth, that is, $\alpha\leq 1$. \begin{lem} Suppose that $(M,g)$ is not flat.
+Note that, by the Bishop-Gromov theorem, $\alpha\leq 2$.
+Moreover, note that if $\alpha\leq 1$, then $(M,g)$ is parabolic; see \cite[Corollary 2.3]{LiTam}. \\ The goal of this section is to give an alternative proof, based on inverse mean curvature flow, of the fact that $(M,g)$ is either flat or has subquadratic volume growth, that is, $\alpha\leq 1$. \\ By the work of T.~Coulhon and L.~Saloff-Coste, using \eqref{volume growth} and \eqref{non-collapsed}, the following isoperimetric inequality

+holds for some $\gamma>0$ and every precompact open set $\Omega\subset M$ with smooth boundary $\partial \Omega$; see the remarks below \cite[Theor\`eme 3]{CoulhonSaloff-Coste}. \begin{lem} Suppose that $(M,g)$ is not flat.
 Then there exists a proper weak solution $\{E_t\}_{t=0}^\infty$ of inverse mean curvature flow such that, for every $t\geq 0$,